ajmccredie/tattoo-booking/README.md

 7. The sorted dates list was then not allowing both artists’ bookings to be displayed on a duplicate date.
 This was resolved by ensuring that events with the same date are stored as separate items in the all_events list.
 8. There was an issue with SCOPED_CREDS when the project was deployed to Heroku (which had not been an issue when running the code in Gitpod).
 This was resolved in stages by changing the file name of the creds.json file and then making the CREDS and SCOPED_CREDS global variables in the code.
 9. Issues were encountered when trying to change the date of an existing booking.
 The function suggested from the Google developers information did not appear to do the job required, so instead a new booking was made as replacement and the previous one deleted (which has the same over all effect, but felt like a less neat solution).
+10. The manner in which the username and password were stored and retrieved also needed to be altered for the deployment to Heroku.
+These were changed from being read from a txt file to being called directly from the Config Vars in Heroku.

 ### Unsolved Bugs
 The link provided to confirm the booking within the window (which should lead to the google calendar) has never worked for some reason.
 I have conducted extensive research into available information, but this has not returned anything useable.
 I have removed the links from the confirmations of fresh bookings and updated bookings.